-Over the last couple of decades slate flooring has become an increasingly more popular choice in the U.S. When slate first started to be used in homes and businesses for flooring, the varieties of slate that were very limited.
-In the beginning there was essentially just gray and pale to choose from.
+Over the last couple of decades, slate flooring has become an increasingly more popular choice in the U.S. When slate first started to be used in homes and businesses for flooring, the varieties of slate that were very limited.
+In the beginning, there was essentially just gray and pale to choose from.
 Nowadays, there are hundreds of slate colors.
 This has been a huge factor in the increased popularity of this material for flooring.
 Unfortunately, too often home and business owners who have decided to go with slate flooring find that the upkeep involved differs from their usual floor choices.

 The good news with slate flooring is, unlike wood and other natural stone materials, the actual care and maintenance is not too complicated.
-In fact, the main source of problems for slate flooring is just caused from neglect.
+In fact, the main source of problems for slate flooring is just caused by neglect.
 This is much easier to work with than say flooring with lots of vulnerabilities and sensitivities.

 Dust-mopping: By far one of the most important treatments you can do on your own to maintain your slate flooring is dust-mopping.
 Dust, dirt and grit are the main source of issue for the surface of your slate flooring.
 When left on your flooring, the material can easily become scratched and marred.
 Slate floors that are dust-mopped often, stay cleaner and maintain their gorgeous shinie for longer periods of time.
 For the best results, you will want to dust mop your slate floors daily.
 Whenever the foot traffic is high, or the flooring is located in a commercial building, this will need to be done several times a day.
 Also it is important to keep in mind that you do not want to use an oil-treated dust mop on your gorgeous slate flooring.